Tanguyfockedey/Webserv/README.md

 	* Obtenir la bonne url (ex: /blog/tech/janvier/ location /blog/tech/ --> root: /wordpress/ )

 * Add try-catch where needed
+    * ERROR thrown that closes the server if trying to open a directory as a file, aka with open()

 * Clean code
     * Isolate function for building response page based on generated html-body --> JP
 * Tests